 This round, crispy bread coated with sesame seeds is a great snack to nibble on while wandering the streets of Istanbul.
 Found in pretty much anywhere across the city, Simit is a favorite snack for locals and foreigners.
 You can enjoy it plain or topped with cheese spread and chocolate butter.
 I like it plain.

 One of the staples of Istanbul street food is boiled or grilled corn and roasted chestnuts.
 Sold everywhere just like Simit, the aroma of them is irresistible.
 It’s a cheap source to boost your energy when exploring the city.

 Fish Sandwich or Balik Ekmek

-If you are looking for a filling yet light street food, try Balik Ekmek or a fish sandwich.
+If you want a filling yet light street food, try Balik Ekmek or a fish sandwich.
 It is must-try street food in Istanbul – grilled fish fillet served with salad leaves and onions.
-The best place to try this simple sandwich is at Eminönü pier near or under the Galata Bridge.
+The best place to try this simple sandwich is at Eminönü Pier near or under the Galata Bridge.

 🚫 Get compensation for up to 700$ with Airhelp if your flight was canceled or delayed within the last 3 years.